ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a healthcare worker administering a vaccine injection to a woman seated indoors.
-The healthcare worker is wearing a white uniform with "Ministerio de Salud" written on it, suggesting affiliation with a health ministry.
-They are also wearing a surgical mask, protective goggles, and a blue hair net for hygiene.
-The woman receiving the vaccine is wearing a green mask and a white sleeveless shirt, exposing her upper arm for the injection.
+The image layout features a close-up, indoor setting primarily showing two individuals.
+On the left side, a healthcare worker wearing a white uniform, protective hair net, glasses, and a white face mask is administering an injection to a seated patient on the right side.
+The patient is wearing a green face mask and has their right arm exposed for the injection.

-The background includes a window with semi-transparent blue curtains, letting natural light into the room.
-There are posters on the yellow wall behind them, possibly related to health or biological subjects.
-The setting appears to be a clinic or healthcare facility.
+The background includes a window with light blue curtains letting in natural light, and there are colorful posters or charts on a yellow wall behind them, suggesting a medical or clinical environment.

-There is no visible text in the image apart from the wording on the healthcare worker's shirt.
-The composition focuses on the vaccination process, highlighting public health and medical care themes, appropriate for an annual development report.
+The healthcare worker's uniform has featured text that reads:
+"Ministerio de Saúde"
+and below that in smaller font:
+"Secretaria de Vigilância em Saúde"
+which translates from Portuguese as "Ministry of Health" and "Health Surveillance Secretariat."

+The key elements are the vaccination procedure, the medical professional's protective attire, and the clinical setting, likely emphasizing health initiatives as part of the annual development report.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p24_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a simple graphic of a turned page corner, typically representing a page being flipped or a page curl.
-The background is entirely black, while the page curl itself is white or light gray with shading that gives it a three-dimensional appearance.
-There is no text or other key elements visible in this image.
-This type of graphic is often used in documents, presentations, or reports to symbolize turning to the next page or to indicate additional content.
+The image shows a schematic or infographic titled "Land area and water bodies."
+It features a large circular pie chart divided into several color-coded segments representing different types of land and water areas.

+Key elements include:
+- A pie chart with colors representing various categories:
+  - **Blue segment:** "Oceans and seas" covering 70.8%
+  - **Yellow segment:** "Ice caps and glaciers" covering 1.7%
+  - **Light blue segment:** "Other water bodies" covering 1.7%
+  - **Green segment:** "Forests" covering 10.6%
+  - **Brown segment:** "Other land area" covering 8.4%
+  - **Dark green segment:** "Grassland" covering 8.2%
+  - **Purple segment:** "Cropland" covering 11.4%
+- Each segment has a label along with the percentage it represents.
+- The title "Land area and water bodies" is placed prominently at the top.
+- The overall style is clean with clear, readable text and distinct colors to differentiate categories.

+This infographic likely aims to visually summarize the proportions of Earth's surface covered by various natural and geographical features for the annual development report.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p24_img2.png)